 Collaborating in a creative environment can be a real challenge—especially when you share the same role.
-But sometimes, the saying is true: two heads are better than one!
+But sometimes, the saying is true: two heads are better than one and writing a screenplay with a partner can be an amazing experience!

 In screenwriting, we’ve seen several successful dynamic duos over the years.
 Admittedly, many power teams are brothers (Duffer, Coen, Nolan, Farrelly…) but that certainly isn’t necessary for blockbuster team projects—like Phil Lord and Chris Miller (The Lego Movie and 21 Jump Street) and the Wachowskis (The Matrix and V for Vendetta), to name a few.